roytang/blog/content/notes/2018/03/973164597363425280/index.md

 1. I’m angry.
 I’ve interviewed countless journalists in dictatorships, from Belarus to Thailand, who risk their lives to bring a sliver of truth &amp; accountability to their societies.
 They are heroes.
 Trump’s attacks on the press endanger them while endangering our democracy too.

 {{% /quoted %}}

+"And there’s no easy way to revive media freedom—or democracy—once it dies."